-During surgery, the surgeon removes excess skin and tightens the remaining skin.
-The surgeon starts by assessing the required lift and fullness needed to achieve the desired result.
-This is done by marking a new nipple position.
+The surgeon starts by assessing the required lift and fullness needed to achieve the desired outcome.
+The location of the new nipple position will be based on breast size and shape, position, size of the areola and degree of sagging.
 Using a scalpel, the surgeon then makes an incision along the pre-marked lines and separates the skin from the tissues below.
-The excess breast fat is then removed, the nipple relocated to its new position and finally the new breast shape is reconstructed.
-The incision is usually made around the nipple and under the surface of the breast, like an upside down T, however a different technique may be used depending on the degree to which your breasts sag.
+The excess breast fat and skin is then removed, the nipple relocated to its new position and finally the new breast shape is reconstructed.

 Duration of Operation

 The procedure may take four to six hours.

 Breast Lift is done using General anaesthesia in which the patient is asleep for the surgery.

 Surgeons advised that patients to do the following prior to the mastopexy surgery to avoid post operation bleeding or any complications:

 • Inform the surgeon of any allergies, all medical conditions, and any medication that the patient are taking (both prescription and non-prescription)

 • Avoid aspirin and any medication containing aspirin or brufen for two weeks before surgery.

 • Avoid smoking for two weeks as smoking can affect body’s reaction to the anaesthetic and slow down the healing process.

 • Checkup for any major medical problems such as diabetes, high blood pressure, heart disease